Select Page

 On WordPress, you can also install the Yoast SEO plugin which will notify you when these components are not SEO-friendly.
 This plugin will prompt you to create an SEO-friendly meta-description, content improvements, and keyword usage amount.
 Yoast SEO is a great tool for tracking these opportunities to improve your website’s ranking.

 More From TextLinks...
-Awesome SEO Tips to Utilize for Your Loan Lending Business
+10 SEO Tips for Your Computer Repair Company's New Website

 6. Duplicate Content